City Guide for: Arica, Chile

 Azapa Valley

 The Azapa Valley, a fertile oasis just outside Arica, is a stark contrast to the surrounding desert.
-Known for its olives (Azapa olives are a local delicacy!), fruits, and vegetables, the valley offers a glimpse into the agricultural heart of the region.
-You can explore the valley's small villages, sample local produce, and visit archaeological sites containing geoglyphs and ancient settlements.
-It's a refreshing escape and a chance to experience a different side of northern Chile.
+Known for its olives (Azapa olives are a local delicacy!), fruits, and vegetables, the valley offers a glimpse into the agricultural heartland of the region.
+You can explore ancient geoglyphs etched into the hillsides, visit small villages, and sample local produce.
+The valley is also home to the Museo Arqueológico San Miguel de Azapa, which houses a fascinating collection of mummified remains from the Chinchorro culture, some of the oldest mummies in the world.

 Travel Time